FDio/csit/docs/job_specs/report_iterative/2n-zn2/vpp-mrr-00.md

 ##### ethip4-ip4scale20k
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4-ip4scale20k
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4-ip4scale20k
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4-ip4scale20k
 ##### ethip4-ip4scale20k-rnd
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4-ip4scale20k-rnd
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4-ip4scale20k-rnd
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4-ip4scale20k-rnd
 ##### ethip4udp-ip4base-iacl50sf-10kflows
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-ip4base-iacl50sf-10kflows
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-ip4base-iacl50sf-10kflows
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-ip4base-iacl50sf-10kflows
 ##### ethip4udp-ip4base-iacl50sl-10kflows
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-ip4base-iacl50sl-10kflows
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-ip4base-iacl50sl-10kflows
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-ip4base-iacl50sl-10kflows
 ##### ethip4udp-ip4base-oacl50sf-10kflows
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-ip4base-oacl50sf-10kflows
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-ip4base-oacl50sf-10kflows
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-ip4base-oacl50sf-10kflows
 ##### ethip4udp-ip4base-oacl50sl-10kflows
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-ip4base-oacl50sl-10kflows
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-ip4base-oacl50sl-10kflows
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-ip4base-oacl50sl-10kflows
 ##### ethip4udp-nat44det-h1024-p63-s64512
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-nat44det-h1024-p63-s64512
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-nat44det-h1024-p63-s64512
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-nat44det-h1024-p63-s64512
 ##### ethip4udp-nat44det-h16384-p63-s1032192
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-nat44det-h16384-p63-s1032192
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-nat44det-h16384-p63-s1032192
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-nat44det-h16384-p63-s1032192
 ##### ethip4udp-nat44det-h65536-p63-s4128758
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-nat44det-h65536-p63-s4128758
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-nat44det-h65536-p63-s4128758
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-nat44det-h65536-p63-s4128758
 ##### ethip4udp-nat44det-h262144-p63-s16515072
 1c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-nat44det-h262144-p63-s16515072
 2c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-nat44det-h262144-p63-s16515072
-4c AND 64b AND mrr AND xxv710 AND drv_avf AND ethip4udp-nat44det-h262144-p63-s16515072
 #### dpdk-vfio-pci
 ##### ethip4-ip4base
 1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND ethip4-ip4base